JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 ##### Import the library using SPM in XCode

-1. In Xcode, right-click the `iosApp` project in the left-hand project menu and select **Add Package Dependencies**.
+1. In Xcode, right-click the `iosApp` project in the left-hand menu and select **Add Package Dependencies**.
 2. In the search bar, enter the package name:

      ```none